demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ### 1. Using Cortex XSOAR rerouting
 In this configuration, we will use Cortex XSOAR functionality, which reroutes HTTPS requests that hit the default port (443) to the web server that the integration spins up.

-The messaging endpoint needs to be: `<CORTEX-XSOAR-URL>/instance/execute/<INTEGRATION-INSTANCE-NAME>`, e.g. `https://my.demisto.live/instance/execute/teams`
+The messaging endpoint needs to be: `<CORTEX-XSOAR-URL>/instance/execute/<INTEGRATION-INSTANCE-NAME>`, e.g., `https://my.demisto.live/instance/execute/teams`

 The integration instance name, `teams` in this example, needs to be configured in the [Configure Microsoft Teams on Cortex XSOAR](#configure-microsoft-teams-on-cortex-xsoar) step.